 Nisaa provides online lectures on a variety of cultural and historical topics related to Middle Eastern dance.
+Check out the sample lecture to the right!
 Please review the information below, and If you have any additional questions that are not answered here, please e-mail or call 314.599.0506.

 Online Lectures with Nisaa